 But I couldn’t bring myself to leave my house, by bedroom, my belongings.
 All I could hope for was that my mum would keep her word.
 She never broke her promises.
 I breathed in deeply.
 Hoping she wouldn’t forsake us as I had done.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Soniaf26Write a Review